msuokas-bco/nanopore_amplicon_seq/README.md

 # nanopore_amplicon_seq

-Analysis of full length 16S rRNA amplicons (27F-1492R) sequenced on ONT Minion flow-cell
+Analysis of full length 16S rRNA amplicons (27F-1492R) sequenced on ONT Minion R10.4.1

 Contains analysis of two sets of six samples.

-Read processing files contain sequence processing pipelines and analysis files actual data analysis.
+Results have been divided in sequence read prosessing and data analysis files.

+Treatment of emu result files are in separate file emu_data.qmd

 Data is currently unpublished, so source and resource files are hidden and samples anonymised.
-Treat other data with respect.
+Please, treat data with respect.